randomguy4214/poor-almanac-5/README.md

 Designed in PyCharm, but will work anywhere.
 The code relies on 2 things: stooq and yahoo_fin

-    a. yahoo_fin instead of yfinance or anything else - good luck finding free / opensource api that pulls fundamentals
-    b. similar reason for stooq as an input for prices - yahoo/anything else will block you after a few requests
-    c. therefore there is a pre-filter for some stocks to reduce requests to yahoo_fin.
+    good luck finding free / opensource api that pulls fundamentals yahoo_fin instead of yfinance or anything else similar reason for stooq as an input for prices - yahoo/anything else will block you after a few requests therefore there is a pre-filter for some stocks to reduce requests to yahoo_fin.

 1. Download from https://static.stooq.com/db/h/d_us_txt.zip
 2. Run "main.py" to loop through all the scripts